jlocatis/jlocatis.github.io/_posts/2017-04-05-react-setup-part2.md

 ### Get Babel Transform in your code editor (Sublime Text)

 Depending on what code editor you are using, it may or may not understand what JSX is as you're writing it.
-If you're like me than enjoy the extra readability of code this adds when your editor colors things for you.
+If you're like me you enjoy the extra readability of code this adds when your editor colors things for you.
 Personally I'm coding in Sublime Text, and it does not have a built-in understanding of JSX as of this writing.
 You will need to install the Babel Transform package to make this work.
 See <a href="http://stackoverflow.com/questions/13124532/installing-packages-in-sublime-text-2" target="_blank">this Stack Overflow</a> if you are unsure how to go about installing Sublime Text packages.

 ### Ready to go!

-You should be ready to begin coding React.
+You should be ready to begin coding in React.
 In the next tutorial we will create a simple Hello World app using React!